rastadayon/Human-AI-Collaboration-Papers/README.md

 4. The reliance probability distribution predicted by their method vs the baslines for the 4 actions (appropriate rejection, inappropriate rejection, appropriate acceptance, inappropriate acceptance)
 5. The performance of their method vs the baseline methods for predicting the AI-reliance in High Penalty (HP) and Low Penalty (LP) settings for individuals
 6. The trust state transition probability difference (%) for HP vs. LP, previous experience et−1 being appropriate vs. inappropriate acceptance, or inappropriate vs. appropriate rejection

+### How does Value Similarity affect Human Reliance in AI-Assisted Ethical Decision Making

+#### Abstract
+This study examines the influence of value similarity between humans and AI on human reliance in AI-assisted ethical decision-making, using kidney allocation as a case study.
+Through a randomized human-subject experiment, ethical dilemmas were presented in different conditions: no AI recommendations, recommendations from a similar AI, and recommendations from a dissimilar AI.
+The results indicate that dissimilar AI recommendations had a more significant impact on human decisions overall.
+However, in cases of disagreement between humans and AI, participants were more likely to alter their decisions when presented with recommendations from a similar AI.
+This effect was not attributed to perceived similarity but rather to the AI displaying similar ethical values through its recommendations.
+The study also includes a preliminary analysis of the relationship between value similarity and trust, as well as potential shifts in ethical preferences at the population level.

+#### What is reported
+1. The interface of the experimental software.
+2. The measure of similarity/dissimilarity of the AI to participants through ranking the feature importances.
+3. The overarching structure of the experiment design with two stages of individual decision (stage 1) and AI-assisted decision making (stage 2) as well as two treatments of similar and dissimilar AI.
+4. The effect of value similarity on alignment change between individual and AI-assited stages.
+5. The effect of value similarity on alignment change between stages 1 and 2, across combinations of Deterministic/Random and Similar/Dissimilar.